 - Biggles (1986).
 John Deacon wrote the song No Turning Back

 - Time (1986).
 Freddie Mercury wrote the song Time for the Dave Clark’s musical

 - Night And The City (1992).
 The soundtrack contains the Freddie Mercury’s cover of the classic song The Great Pretender

-- The Amazing Spider Man (1994).
-Brian May wrote the main theme of the movie
+- The Amazing Spider Man (1995).
+Brian May wrote the main theme of the audio drama broadcasted by BBC

 - Small Soldiers (1998).
 A remix of the song Another One Bites The Dust was recorded with the rapper Wyclef Jean